 1. The North Dakota Rules of Professional Responsibility [sic] should be amended to include an explicit prohibition against gender-biased conduct in the courtroom.
 The Joint Attorney Standards Committee [sic] has previously considered this issue and did not recommend a change in the rules.
 However, the new findings of the gender fairness survey justify reconsideration of this issue.

 The Joint Committee on Attorney Standards submitted to the Supreme Court proposed amendments to Rule 8.4, Rules of Professional Conduct, relating to the recommendation.
-The amendments have been referred back to the Committee for further review in light of comments received.
+The amendments were referred back to the Committee for further review in light of comments received.
+After additional review, the Joint Committee approved the proposed amendments, with a minor change, for resubmission to the Supreme Court.
+The amendments, with additional changes, were adopted effective October 1, 2000.
+Completed.

 2. A system-wide statement reemphasizing Canon 3(B)(5) and (6) of the North Dakota Code of Judicial Conduct should be issued.